"All the arts we practice are apprenticeship. The Big art is our life." — M.C. Richards

 When back country hiking through unfamiliar territory, one critically essential survival skill is to regularly stop, check your position, and get your bearings.
 You pull out the map, check the compass (or the GPS if you have one) and review where you’ve come from, verify where you are, and confirm or refine the course ahead.
 If you don’t take care to do this on a fairly regularly basis, you run the very real risk of losing your way, going off course, and running into danger.

-As another year draws to a close, I challenge you to set aside just an hour or two to check your position in the journey of your life.
-All you need is this brief guide, along with a journal and a pen to record your insights.
+This has been a year for the record books, full of new challenges and surprises for all of us.
+As it draws to a close, I challenge you to set aside just an hour or two to check your position in the journey of your life.
+All you need is to download this free guide, along with a journal and a pen to record your insights.
 Will you take on the challenge?
 Ready?
 Here goes:

 Step 1: Review where you’ve come from.

-- How have you typically explained this struggle to yourself?
+How have you explained this struggle to yourself?
 What have you told yourself about it?

 Step 2: Look at where you are.

-- Now that you’ve looked back over the journey you’ve taken over this past year, where would you say you are now?
+Now that you’ve looked back over the year, where would you say you are now?

 Step 3: Refine the course ahead.

-- What do you want the “theme” of your life to be in the coming year?
+What do you want the “theme” of your life to be in the next year?

-- How will you ensure that you don’t lose sight of these goals, or lose your way in the coming year?
+How will you ensure that you don’t lose sight of your goals, or lose your way in the coming year?

-- How will you know when each goal is achieved?
+How will you know when your goal is achieved?

 Look back.
 Check your bearings.
 Set the course ahead.
 It’s a simple practice, really.
 But sometimes it’s simple things like this that make all the difference in helping us define who are becoming and maximize the quality and impact of our lives in the world.